Pennsieve/pennsieve-agent/README.md

 ## Logging
 We are using the [logrus](https://github.com/sirupsen/logrus) library for logging.

+You can set the log-level by setting the following environment variable: PENNSIEVE_LOG_LEVEL

 ## Testing
 We are using the [testify](https://github.com/stretchr/testify) package for unit testing Golang code.